Pay Cards!: Home game

 Whitman Publishing produced a board game based on Pay Cards in 1969.
 The game included play money, a vinyl card mat with pockets to hold the game cards, and four game decks: three 20-card decks for main round play (one each with red, orange & green backs) and a 12-card blue-backed deck for the Jackpot Round.
-Gameplay was simplified in that all three main rounds were played in the "Five Card Draw" format, and all players participated in the Jackpot Round to try to find the chosen card.
+Gameplay was simplified in that all three main rounds were played in the "Five Card Draw" format, and all players participated in the Jackpot Round to try to find the chosen card (awarding $200 if the highest-scoring player finds the card, $100 if the second-place player finds it, or $50 if the third-place player finds it).
 Two different versions of the game were released, both with identical boxes and near-identical contents.
 The only difference in the latter-released version is the inclusion of Wild Cards in the orange and green card decks (one in each, replacing one card from the earlier release's decks); however, the game rules in this latter version do not allow for a "five of a kind" payoff.
+(Later "Wild Card" edition printings changed some of the colors on the box cover, but the contents remained the same.)

 A board game of Super Pay Cards! was published by Milton Bradley in 1981 and plugged on-air by James (given to all contestants), but there has been no evidence that it was ever mass-released in either Canada or the U.S.